whatbirdisthat/yarsta/README.md

 is a solution to the event thing, and the data binding thing. jQuery plugins are cool for descriptive work, so "element x is a y".

+In the appviewport code we define some view controls:

     var eventLog = $("<span>").IsEventLog();

 Inside the $.fn.IsEventLog function: